JuliaPhylo/PhyloNetworks.jl/docs/src/man/dist_reroot.md

 !!! info "distance versus dissimilarity"
     Again, the μ-distances are only dissimilarities generally.
-They are known to provided a distance, with d(N, N') = 0 exactly when N and N' share the same topology, when N and N' are tree-child rooted or semidirected networks.
+They are known to provided a distance, with d(N,N') = 0 exactly when N and N' share the same topology, when N and N' are tree-child rooted or semidirected networks.

 ```@repl dist_reroot